opentok/Opentok-Python-SDK/README.rst

   # call the method with the required parameters
   sip_call = opentok.dial(session_id, token, sip_uri)

-  # the method also support aditional options to establish the sip call
+  # the method also supports aditional options to establish the sip call
   options = {
       'from': 'from@example.com',
       'headers': {